bghira/SimpleTuner/OPTIONS.md

                         automatically adjust the sampling weights based on the number of images in each backend. 'uniform' will sample from each backend equally.
+  --ignore_missing_files
+                        This option will disable the check for files that have been deleted or removed from your data directory.
+This would allow training on large datasets without keeping the associated images on disk, though it's not recommended and is not a supported feature.
+Use with caution, as it mostly exists for experimentation.
   --write_batch_size WRITE_BATCH_SIZE
                         When using certain storage backends, it is better to batch smaller writes rather than continuous